What is a J-1 Visa?

 - The participant is a national or resident of a country designated as requiring the services of persons engaged in the field of specialized knowledge or skills in which the participant was engaged for the duration of their program; and/or

 - The participant entered the United States to receive graduate medical education or training.

 Do I need to have a program sponsor before I can apply for the J-1 visa?

 Yes.
 Before you are allowed to apply for a J-1 visa, you are required to have a program sponsor and be accepted in an Exchange Visitor Program.
 Just like the vast majority of all other nonimmigrant visas, like the L-1 visa, the H1B visa, the TN visa, or the O-1 visa, it is ultimately the employer/sponsor who is submitting the application on your behalf.

 Is there a minimum or maximum age requirement for the J-1 visa?

-Where do I apply for a J-1 Visa after being accepted in an Exchange Visitor Program?
+Where do I apply for a J-1 Visa after being accepted into an Exchange Visitor Program?

 Is an interview required for the visa process abroad?